 Here’s why I love it so much:

 Not everyone needs the same degree of lower jaw advancement.
 For example I use 3 milimeters; you might require 7 (or even 1).

 Sorting out your number takes a couple of adjustments and SnoreRx Plus makes this simple.
-It allows fine-tuning adjustments at any time of 1mm.
+It allows fine-tuning adjustments in 1mm increments at any time.

 With most other anti-snoring mouthpieces, you use the boil-and-bite method to mold the SnoreRx when you receive it.
 It requires boiling the device and then biting down on it while it's still soft.

 If you miss the mark, you'll have to boil the mouthpiece and try again.
 It gets pretty tricky and you only have a handful of chances to get an accurate impression of your teeth.

 But with Flex-Jaw, you can really dial in the perfect fit - even if the boil-and-bite process wasn't perfect.

 You're going to really love these flex-jaw adjustments!
 It's as close to a custom fit as I've seen in a snoring mouthpiece.

 Any mouth-based device requires cleaning.
 A standard toothbrush and toothpaste regimen will do the job nicely.

 But taking a snoring mouthpiece apart can be tricky.
 If the design is poor, putting it back together in the exact same position becomes frustrating.